Midlands Meander, KZN

 I even managed to buy the last 2 bottles of Debbie’s homemade Ruby Grapefruit marmalade.
 As you can see from the score-card, Liz at Lancaster guests will soon be enjoying marmalade bought directly from the champion marmalade-maker herself!

-After a wonderful ‘English’ breakfast at Piggly Wiggly, a visit to the amazing Mandela sculpture at the site of his capture on the R103 (more of that in another post), and an impulsive splurge at a Belgian chocolate shop (under the pretext of course, of a buying something for my hosts in Southbroom), I was on my way again.
+After a wonderful ‘English’ breakfast at Piggly Wiggly, a visit to the amazing Mandela sculpture at the site of his capture on the R103 ( See next post ), and an impulsive splurge at a Belgian chocolate shop (under the pretext of course, of a buying something for my hosts in Southbroom), I was on my way again.

 Thanks Debbie and Simon for a great stay.
 If you will have me, I’d love to be back to explore more of the Midlands Meander.